How the global IT outage is impacting NYC services, transit, local airports

 information systems are temporarily offline due to a worldwide technical outage.
 Train and bus service is unaffected.
 Please listen for station and crew announcements," it posted on its web site

+The Port Authority is not affected by the ongoing global network outage, but some airlines are experiencing delays/cancelations.
+PA says customers should not head to the airport unless their flight status is confirmed.

 The most significant impact is at the airports.
-FAA has a ground stop due to ongoing a communication issues
+There are some ground stops in place due to ongoing communication issues.

-The ground stop impacts all flights from the airlines, regardless of their destination, said the FAA.

-Delta, United and American Airlines are among the airlines that have issued statements saying they not flying at the moment.
+Many airlines issued statements saying they were not flying early Friday, but after 6 a.m. things started to improve.

 ----------